 Perhaps this is why I prefer the neutral grammatical descriptor “genitive” over the more capitalistic “possessive.”
 When I speak of my tree and my house (a mortgage my father cosigned) and my books and my records (bought with my parents’ money) or my clothes (gifts from my mother), am I truly in possession of any of them?
 Or am I simply in relation to these objects, that swirl around me in an intimate way?

 In any case, I’ve just had to make some big decisions for “My empress.”
 Over the summer, she has grown bushy and inconvenient.
 Her shade starves the grass and flowers in my front yard.
 Her branches makes walkers on the sidewalk duck.
 So I’m getting men in to cut those branches, strip them, open up a little more air.

 What do I owe this tree?
 What does this tree owe me?
 I trim it back, it lives another day.
 I collect it, in the sense that it is one of my things, a bauble I have control over.
-Or perhaps I collect it, in the new, African-American Vernacular English sense.
+Or perhaps I collect it, in the sense of “collect your relatives.”
 I call it back, I rein it in, I am in relationship to it and when it is out of line, I need to do something.

 And then there is one more way it is mine.
 As I look out over the tree in its splendid morning light, it is golden and emerald, it is shady and glorious.
 Perhaps it reproaches me for shaving off a branch or two here or there.
 But it defines my house in its regal bearing, its preening branches.
 I am its, as much as it is mine.
 It reigns supreme over me.
 My empress.